 By 1917, recruiting in Quebec was at a low and finding replacements for the English-speaking battalions from Montreal had become acute.
 Therefore, it was decided to reduce the number of battalions from Quebec, specifically Military District 4 – English speaking Montreal.

 There were five battalions considered for replacement; the 14th, 24th, 60th, 73rd and 87th .
 The 14th was part of the 1st Division, the 24th was in the 2nd, the 60th in the 3rd and both of the most junior battalions the 73rd and 87th were in the 4th division.
-The logical choice would be the two junior battalion however taking two seasoned battalions from one Division was not a wise choice either.
+The logical choice would be replacing the two junior battalions however taking two seasoned battalions from one Division was not a wise choice either.

 Both the 60th and the 73rd were the junior battalions of their respective Regiments.
-The 24th Battalion was the senior Montreal Battalion of the Victoria Rifles of Canada, and the 13th and 42nd were senior Montreal raised, Royal Highlander Battalions to the 73rd.
+The 24th Battalion was the senior Montreal Battalion of the Victoria Rifles of Canada, and the 13th and 42nd were senior Montreal raised, Royal Highlander (The Black Watch) Battalions to the 73rd.
 Coupled with the fact that they were not in the same Division they seemed the logical choices.
 By the end of January 1917 it was decided it would in fact be the 60th and 73rd that would go, and it was planned to take place after the after the battle for Vimy Ridge and the expected heavy casualties.

 Men from the 73rd went to the other two Highland Battalions, while the men of the 60th went to other English speaking, Quebec raised battalions: the 5th Canadian Mounted Rifles and the 87th Battalion Canadian Grenadier Guards.
+However, the entire transport section of the 60th Battalion including all the trucks, carts and horses were sent to the 116th Battalion, raised in Ontario.

 There were four Canadian Corps battalions disbanded in April and May of 1917.
 The 3rd Pioneer Battalion from British Columbia, which started out as the 48th Battalion but changed its designation from infantry to a pioneer battalion to avoid being broken up in England, was replaced by the 123rd Pioneers from Ontario, and the 5th Pioneer Battalion from Montreal was replaced by the 124th Pioneers, also from Ontario.
 The 116th Ontario County Battalion, from Uxbridge Ontario, replaced the 60th, and the 85th Nova Scotia Highlanders from Halifax replaced the 73rd.